Because history is fun and love is worth working for

 Lord S returned in the company of his only daughter, Lady P (a most substantial heiress who has reportedly eschewed the offers of some of the ton’s most eligible gentlemen), and a Mr. F, in past years a portrait artist favored by some of the best families, but absent from town for the last several years.
 Upon arrival, the young lady was bundled into the noble townhouse with her limping father, and a surgeon visited shortly thereafter.
 For what purpose, we were unable to determine.

 Further inquiries revealed that Lord S was seen visiting Doctors’ Commons in the company of none other than Mr. F!
-Lord S has reserved an hour a week hence at St. George’s Church, Hanover Square.
+Lord S has reserved a morning a week hence at St. George’s Church, Hanover Square.

 Dear Reader, is there a hasty wedding in Lady P’s future?